uhm-hotfix/uhm-hotfix.github.io/index.md

 ## Introduction

-University of Hawaii, Manoa is <b>our</b> campus.
+University of Hawaiʻi at Manoa is <b>our</b> campus.
 We all deserve a campus that is safe, clean, and beautiful.
 With UHM Hotfix, students make suggestions and report problems found on campus near-instantly using their laptops or smartphones.
 UHM Hotfix will encourage and empower students to take an active approach to improving our campus, so that we all can have a more enjoyable college experience.

 ![init-mockup](assets/uhm_hf_home.png)